UWA-CITS5206-DMR/react-ui/docs/User_Manual.md

 ### Role-based Homepages

 - Student Dashboard: patient list + tabs for Overview, Observations, SOAP Notes, Investigation Requests, Medication Orders, and Discharge Summary.
-- Instructor Dashboard: patient list + tabs for Overview, File Management, and Lab Requests.
+- Instructor Dashboard: patient list + tabs for Overview, File Management, and Investigation Requests.
 - Admin: Administration is performed in the Django Admin (backend), not in this web app.
 Ask your coordinator for the backend admin URL (commonly your API domain with "/admin").

 ### Interface Basics